Travel and expenses policy

 4. Reimbursement for meals and overnight stays

-All overnight accommodation must be authorised in advance by the appropriate:
+All overnight accommodation must be authorised in advance by the employee’s line manager and Budget Manager.

 Employees must agree expenses in advance with their line manager for: